LogicalFellaC/medicare_anomaly_detection/medicare_detection/medicare_anomaly_detection.md

 The raw detailed data is available in a .txt format and contains more than 9 million observations.

-To converting the raw data into a workable .rds format, an R script was runparately.
+To convert the raw data into a workable .rds format, an R script was run separately.

 The processed file is read in as `medicare`.